osb-group/osb-learn/storyboarding/scripting/compound_commands.rst

   :alt: Character getting up.
   :align: left

-Let's start by putting `Pass`-layer into place.
+Let's start by putting the `Pass`-layer into place.
 While the gamestate is `Pass` the running-animation is displayed.

 .. code-block:: c
   :linenos: